MA (Hons) Philosophy, St Catharine’s College, Cambridge

 I also spend time, when I can, doing music.
 I was a choral scholar when I was at Cambridge, so I sometimes sing in the choir and chamber choir.
 I have been known to play percussion in the orchestra now and again, though I’m not very good, so they usually have better options than to ask me!

 In your opinion, what makes Bedales special?

 Handshaking.
 You stand and you shake hands with every single student.
 It says something amazing about Bedales as an institution: that we do not need to hide behind assumed authority, but approach the students as fellow human beings.
 When you come to Bedales, a really special moment will be the first time a teacher says your name in handshaking.
 It is also the last thing we do as a community at the end of the year.
 Handshaking therefore bookends your time here.

 One example of this that has had a big impact on my every day experience teaching is the BACs.
-At Bedales, the BAC in Philosophy, Religion and Ethics is non-compulsory, yet we have between half and two thirds of Block 4 students electing to take the course each year.
+At Bedales, the BAC in Philosophy, Religion and Ethics is non-compulsory, yet we have around half of Block 4 students electing to take the course each year.
 The BAC provides opportunities for developing independent thinking and critical analysis, along with the possibility of covering material that many schools don’t get to touch on.

 Outdoor work is also so different.
-Sitting with Block 3s in the Bakehouse, zesting lemons, whilst discussing philosophy whilst knitting, or willow-weaving in a barn built by students is something you wouldn’t get in any other school!
+Sitting with Block 3 students in the Bakehouse, zesting lemons, discussing philosophy whilst knitting, or willow-weaving in a barn built by students is something you wouldn’t get many other schools!

 Who or what inspires you?